rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

 ```bash
 z2 join --chain zq2-prototestnet
 ```
+_NOTE: Replace `zq2-prototestnet` with the chain you are running on._

 To minimise the downtime of your node, we recommend pulling the new image locally before you stop your old node: